MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-ui-elements-collections.md

 # Manage UI elements collections in desktop flows

-After publishing a UI elements collection through the flow designer of a desktop flow, that collection is uploaded in Dataverse, and specifically in the same environment that is also used by the flow.
+After publishing a UI elements collection through the flow designer of a desktop flow, that collection is uploaded in Dataverse, and specifically in the same environment where the flow exists.

 ## Portal page of UI elements collections